 - Represented numerous health care entities in False Claims Act cases based on alleged Stark Act and Anti-Kickback Statute violations

-- Defending financial institutions in commercial, lender liability and securities class actions
+- Defending financial institutions in lender liability actions

 - Represented numerous corporations and their employees in Department of Justice and HHS-OIG investigations and grand jury proceedings

 - Successfully defending a company in a six-week, multimillion dollar federal environmental criminal trial

 - Obtained numerous non-intervention decisions by the Department of Justice for federal contractors in False Claims Act qui tam cases

 - Successfully represented client in a unanimous United States Supreme Court decision, Allison Engine Co., Inc. v.
 United States ex rel.
 Sanders, narrowing the scope of liability under the federal False Claims Act

 - Defended financial institutions in nationwide consumer and privacy class actions